 If you want to throw yourself into the chaos of Bangkok then visit the Chatuchak Weekend Market.
 Considered the most expansive market in the world, around 8,000 stalls welcome thousands of visitors each day to rummage through various goodies on offer.
 There isn’t much that you can’t find at this market!
 The lanes are numbered, however getting a little lost here is all part of the fun.
 Remember to wear loose and comfortable clothing since it gets very hot, a bag to carry your purchases and plenty of cash as vendors don’t accept cards.

-Wat Arun is another must see temple on your visit to Bangkok.
+Wat Arun is another must see temple and one of the top attractions in Bangkok.
 Also located on the banks of the Chao Phraya River, but on the opposite side to the Grand Palace and Wat Pho, the temple is considered one of the most beautiful in Thailand.
 It is also known as the Temple of Dawn, which relates to the time of day that King Taksin arrived at the temple after fighting the Burmese army who were invading Ayutthaya.
 He was supposedly so impressed with it that he renovated it into what it is today.
 You can hop on a small shuttle boat that takes you to the other side of the river for as little as 3 baht.

 The National Museum

 The Bangkok National Museum is a fascinating visit for anyone interested in history.
 It houses the largest collection of Thai artefacts in the country.
 It’s located a short walk from the Grand Palace so if you are in the area, stop off for a few lessons on Thai history.
 You can see ancient ceramics and stones, clothing items, old weapons and many more treasures – not to mention the architecture and grounds are very beautiful too.